scipion-em/docs/docs/scipion-modes/host-configuration.rst

 Keep in mind that the parameters defined here (like ``JOB_TIME``, in the example) will be returned from the GUI dialog as a string.
 Hence, in the template you will need to declare them as string (%s), even if they are integers (%d).
 See the Torque example (``JOB_HOURS`` parameter).

+The ``GPU_COUNT`` variable is only needed if the queue is configured to manage GPUs (for instance in slurm).
+The ``QUEUE_FOR_JOBS`` variable is needed if you want to give the possibility to submit single jobs to the queue (by default Scipion submits the whole protocol run to the queue as a monolitic job).
+This can only be used in protocols parallelized by Scipion, not by the packages themselves and when using threads.

 ::